The following extract is taken from 'Hard Times' by Charles Dickens.

 'In this life, we want nothing but Facts, sir; nothing but Facts!'

-Now answer the following questions.
-You can view the text again if you need to by clicking on the Help button.
+You can view the text again if you need to by clicking on the red help button.